ga-wdi-lessons/rails-routing/readme.md

 ## Learning Objectives (5 min)

-* Review the relationship between HTTP requests and controller actions.
+* Review the relationship between HTTP requests and Controller actions.
 * Identify the role a router (`routes.rb`) plays in the Rails MVC model.
-* Create routes for individual pages in Rails.
 * Use resources to define routes for a RESTful controller.
-* Use rake routes to display RESTful routes.
+* Use `rake routes` to display RESTful routes.
 * Implement route names in Rails link helpers.
 * Implement nested routes in a Rails application.
 * Describe how path helpers work for nested routes.
-* Implement form_for to build a form for a nested resource.
+* Implement `form_for` to build a form for a nested resource.

 ## The Router (5 min)